Westie22/highland-hiking/README.md

 Welcome to the [HIGHLAND HIKING](https://westie22.github.io/highland-hiking/) website!
 This is a website of join/book tracking or hiking in Highland, Scotland for seasonal only.
 Highland has one of the most spectacle sceneries in the world!
-A summer special even in the Isle of Skye Hiking is coming so don't miss it!
-It will take your breath away!
+This summer special event in the Isle of Skye Hiking is coming for this summer, so don't miss it!
+Let our your breath be taken away!

 ![alt text](assets/images/responsive_device.png)